 2. Altyn Arashan: the easy option

-Two or three days from Kyzart village over the Kyzart pass to a 3,016 m lake surrounded by yurts and herds.
-Technically a ride, not a hike, but it delivers the nomad-culture experience no walking trek matches.
-Everything you need is in our Song-Kul lake guide.
+Two or three days from Kyzart village over the Kyzart pass to a 3,016 m lake ringed by yurts and livestock.
+Technically a ride rather than a hike, but no walking route delivers the nomad-culture experience this one does: kumis offered at every camp, herds moving at dusk, a horizon with no fence on it.
+CBT in Kochkor can organize horses, a guide-wrangler and yurt stays on a day’s notice for roughly 2,500–3,500 KGS per day.
+Skip it if multi-hour saddle time sounds like punishment — you can reach the lake by jeep instead.
+Everything else you need is in our Song-Kul lake guide.

 5. Kel-Suu: the remote one